CELEBRATE: with easy DIY mermaid candy bark.

 I had fun making this candy bark!
 It was easy to create wavy and scalloped patterns with purple, blue, turquoise and green candy melts.
 The coconut extract is optional, but I think it gives the candy a tropical and beachy vibe.
 Add some fun sprinkles, coconut and sanding sugars and you have the perfect mermaid candy bark for your next party!

-For the recipe and shopping list check out below.
+For the full recipe, a printable card and shopping list check out the bottom of this post.

 Watch how easy it is to make this candy bark in this week’s video.
 Making the wavy and marbled pattern in the chocolate is so fun and easy to do.